vhern026/FlawlessAbbeyTestAssignment/README.md

 ## Known Issues

 Dragging an item onto an occupied slot overwrites the target slot instead of swapping or canceling.
 The GameMode inventory array sometimes fails to update the item’s new index after drag-and-drop, causing a mismatch between the UI and stored data.
+(A sort algorithm should come in handy here to fix both of these bugs.)

 ## Dialogue System